Skrylar/ImpromptuModular/README.md

 * **GATES**: LED buttons to show/modify the gates for the 8 steps in the current window.
 Gates can be toggled whether the sequencer is running or not.

 * **CHAN**: Selects the channel that is to be displayed/edited in the top part of the module.
-Even though this is a three channel sequencer, a fourth channel is available for staging a sequence while the sequencer is running (or not).
+Even though this is a three-channel sequencer, a fourth channel is available for staging a sequence while the sequencer is running (or not).

 * **COPY-PASTE**: Copy and paste the CVs and gates of a channel into another channel.
 All 32 steps are copied irrespective of the Steps knob setting.